roots/bud/docs/guide-config.md

 **The second argument** is either a `string` or an `array` of source files to include in the entry bundle.

 Use the array form to specify more than one source file per bundle.
-You can even use files of different types.
+You may include files of different types in the same entrypoint.

 ```js
 /** Bundle includes js and css assets and that's OK */